jfvilasPersonal/jwta-controller/README.md

   - *Controller*.
 Creating CRD's is a good starting point, but for the CRD's to do something useful, you need to have a controller who can listen for CRD events (resource creation, resource modification and resource deletion).
 The JWT Authorizator controller is deployed to kubernetes as a Deployment.
   - *Authorizator*.
 The Authorizator is the component in charge of managing users requests and deciding, according to specs included in the CRD's, where to approve or deny access requests to web resources.

-This repo contains everything you need to deploy a JWTA Controller.
+This repo contains everything you need to deploy an Oberkorn Controller.

-## JWTA Controller operation
+## Oberkorn controller operation
-The JWTA Controller is the responsible of listening for JWT Authorizator operations, that is, the controller listens for cluster events regarding the management of JWT Authorizators: creation of new authorizators, deletion of modifications.
+The Oberkorn controller is the responsible of listening for JWT Authorizator operations, that is, the controller listens for cluster events regarding the management of JWT Authorizators: creation of new authorizators, deletion of modifications.

 ### Authorizator creation
 When a new JWT Authorizator is created, the controller receives an "ADDED" event from the control plane of the kubernetes cluster and performs following tasks: